-This course will cover a variety of topics with the goal of helping students master an advanced level of scholarly writing and independent research with confidence.
-Students will have opportunity to present their research paper or reading analysis.
+This course explores a wide range of topics aimed at helping students master advanced scholarly writing and conduct independent research with confidence.
+Students will also have opportunities to present their research papers or critical analyses, enhancing both their written and oral academic skills.